 - 1. In the Text component, position the cursor where you want to add an image, and then select the image icon on the toolbar. - 2.
-In the Add an Image dialog box, Browse Your Computer. - 3.
-In the dialog box that opens, locate the file that you want to add, and then select Open.

-As soon as your file uploads, the Edit Image Settings dialog box opens.

-- 4. In the Edit Image Settings dialog box, add an image description. - In the Image Description (Alt Text) field, enter alternative text for the image.
+In the Add an Image dialog box, Upload a New Image (10 MB max). - 3.
+In the dialog box that opens, locate the file that you want to add, and then select Open, or locate the image in the Image Gallery, and then select Next. - As soon as your image is selected, the Image Settings dialog box opens. - 4.
+In the Edit Image Settings dialog box, add an image description. - In the Alt Text field, enter alternative text for the image.
 This text becomes the value of the alt attribute in HTML and is required for your course to be fully accessible.
-For more information, see Use Best Practices for Describing Images. - If your image is a decorative image that does not convey important information, select the This image is decorative only checkbox. - 5. (optional) Specify the width and height of your image.
+For more information, see Use Best Practices for Describing Images. - If your image is a decorative image that does not convey important information, select the This image is decorative (no alt text required) checkbox. - 5. (optional) Specify the width and height of your image.
 For more information, see Change the Image Size. - 6.
-Select Insert Image. - 7.
+Select Save. - 7.
 Save the Text component and test the image.